j1o1h1n/despatches/README.md

                  \__\/         \__\/         \__\/         \__\/
 ````

+# despatches

-Test of memfd_create in pure python with ctypes.
+memfd_create in pure python with ctypes.